 Through our Digital Hospital Programme we aspire to be at the forefront of digital innovation using technology to support our teams in delivering world-class care to our patients and the wider population.
 This is an ambitious goal but one that will improve the efficiency and co-ordination of care and support people in managing their health and wellbeing.

-Our programme will review all our current processes, tasks and practices to establish what is possible in a technology-enabled environment and through the use of the most modern technology available we will deliver outstanding healthcare, and improve how we record, store and access patient information to enable us to provide more efficient, safer patient care.
+Our programme has and continues to review all our current processes, tasks and practices to establish what is possible in a technology-enabled environment and through the use of the most modern technology available we will deliver outstanding healthcare, and improve how we record, store and access patient information to enable us to provide more efficient, safer patient care.

 What does this mean to me?

-Whether you receive care as an inpatient, outpatient or in an emergency, all information relating to your care and treatment will be entered by the doctors and nurses into a computer, directly into your electronic patient record.
-This will mean that other doctors and nurses who need to know about your care will be able to access up-to-date information via a computer, wherever they see you, without the need to wait for paper medical records.
+Whether you receive care as an inpatient, outpatient or in an emergency, all information relating to your care and treatment, including that collected by monitoring devices e.g. ECG machines, will be entered via computers, directly into your electronic patient record.
+This will mean that other doctors and nurses who need to know about your care will be able to access up-to-date information via computers, wherever they see you, without the need for you to repeat your details or the need to wait for paper medical records.

 Changes you might notice